katerinanavab/webdocs/docs/unit02/notes202.md

 #### Sticky Positioning

-Sticky elements will act like normal **static** elements until you _scroll past them_, then they start behaving like **fixed** elements.
+Elements with `position: sticky` will act like normal **static** elements until you _scroll past them_, then they start behaving like **fixed** elements.
 They are also _not taken out of the normal flow_ of the document.
 It might sound confusing, so check out this [sticky positioning example](https://codepen.io/theanam/pen/MPLBYy) that might clear things up for you.

 {:.highlight}
 Sticky positioning is useful for things like **section-headings**.
 Remember being able to still see what category you're looking at while scrolling through a shop?
 This is how it's done!